 If the three words are not the same, the structure passes control to the first elif, which begins a series of tests to see if any pair of words is the same.
-As the nesting continues, if any one of the if statements is satisfied, the structure passes control to the next then statement and subsequently to the statement after fi.
+As the nesting continues, if any one of the if statements is satisfied, the structure passes control to the next then statement and subsequently to the statement following fi.
 Each time an elif statement is not satisfied, the structure passes control to the next elif statement.
-In the if3 script, the double quotation marks around the arguments to echo that contain ampersands (&) prevent the shell from interpreting the ampersands as special characters.
+The double quotation marks around the arguments to echo that contain ampersands (&) prevent the shell from interpreting the ampersands as special characters.